-To summarize, according to Elia and notwithstanding the open question on the desirability of the implementation, an implementation of the envisaged scarcity component by the end of 2021 is not feasible, and is not the most appropriate option.
+To summarize, according to Elia, confirmed by the received feedback from market parties and notwithstanding the open question on the desirability of the implementation, an implementation of the envisaged scarcity component by the end of 2021 is not feasible, and is not the most appropriate option.
 Rather, Elia believes it is more appropriate to target a go-live of the scarcity component after the go-live of the European balancing platforms PICASSO & MARI.
-The current implementation plan foresees a go-live of the scarcity component by Q4 2022.
+It is also requested by market parties to give priority to the implementation of PICASSO & MARI.
+Therefore, the current implementation plan foresees a go-live of the scarcity component by Q4 2022.